core-wg/oscore/draft-ietf-core-object-security.md

 ## Master Secret Used Multiple Times {#master-salt-transport}

-In cases where the Master Secret needs to be used to derive multiple security contexts, e.g. due to recommissioning or where the security context is not persistently stored, a stochastially unique Master Salt prevents the reuse of AEAD nonce and key.
+In cases where the Master Secret needs to be used to derive multiple security contexts, e.g. due to recommissioning or where the security context is not persistently stored, a stochastically unique Master Salt prevents the reuse of AEAD nonce and key.
 The Master Salt may be transported between client and server in the kid context parameter (see {{context-hint}}) of the request.

 In this section we give an example of a procedure which may be implemented in client and server to establish the OSCORE security context based on pre-established input parameters (see {{context-derivation}}) except for the Master Salt which is transported in kid context.

-1. In order to establish a security context with a server for the first time, or a new security context replacing an  old security context, the client generates a (pseudo-)random uniformly distributed 64 bit Master Salt and derives the security context as specified in {{context-derivation}}.
-The client protects a request with the new Sender Context, and sends the message with kid context set to the Master Salt.
+1. In order to establish a security context with a server for the first time, or a new security context replacing an  old security context, the client generates a (pseudo-)random uniformly distributed 64-bit Master Salt and derives the security context as specified in {{context-derivation}}.
+The client protects a request with the new Sender Context and sends the message with kid context set to the Master Salt.

 2. The server, receiving an OSCORE request with a non-empty kid context derives the new security context using the received kid context as Master Salt.
 The server processes the request as specified in this document using the new Recipient Context.
 If the processing of the request completes without error, the server responds with an Echo option as specified in {{I-D.ietf-core-echo-request-tag}}.
 The response is protected with the new Sender Context.

 3. The client, receiving a response with an Echo option to a request which used a new security context, verifies the response using the new Recipient Context, and if valid repeats the request with the Echo option (see {{I-D.ietf-core-echo-request-tag}}) using the new Sender Context.
 Subsequent message exchanges (unless superseded) are processed using the new security context without including the Master Salt in the kid context.

 4. The server, receiving a request with a kid context and a valid Echo option (see {{I-D.ietf-core-echo-request-tag}}), repeats the processing described in step 2.
-If it completes without error then the new security context is established  and the request is valid.
+If it completes without error, then the new security context is established, and the request is valid.
 If the server already had an old security context with this client that is now replaced by the new security context.

 If the server receives a request without kid context from a client with which no security context is established, then the server responds with a 4.01 Unauthorized error message with diagnostic payload containing the string "Security context not found".
-This could be the result of the server having lost its security context or that a new security context has not been sucessfully established, which may be a trigger for the client to run this procedure.
+This could be the result of the server having lost its security context or that a new security context has not been successfully established, which may be a trigger for the client to run this procedure.

 ## Client Aliveness